 - Retinoid cream speeds up skin cell turnover and rejuvenates skin

 - Surgical treatment of severe cystic acne lesions, including draining and removal

 - Topical or oral antibiotics main mechanism of action is to reduce inflammation caused by bacteria

 Other Bumps That Appear Between the Eyebrows

-Milia are small, white bumps under the skin that are also caused by excess keratin buildup in the pores.
-They appear on the face more often than keratosis pilaris and are harmless.
+Milia are small, white bumps under the skin that are caused by excess keratin buildup in the pores.
+While they can develop on the upper trunk and extremities they typically present on the face.